ReCal for Ordinal, Interval, and Ratio Data (OIR)

 • Accepts any range of possible variable values, including decimal values and negative numbers

-• Results should be valid for ordinal, interval, or ratio data sets coded by two or more coders (other uses are not endorsed, and accurate results are not guaranteed in any case — trust but verify!)
+• Results should be valid for nominal, ordinal, interval, or ratio data sets coded by two or more coders (other uses are not endorsed, and accurate results are not guaranteed in any case — trust but verify!)

 If you have used ReCal OIR before, you may submit your data file for calculation via the form below.
 If you are a first-time user, please read the documentation first.
 (Note: failure to format data files properly may produce incorrect results!)
 You should also read ReCal’s very short license agreement before use.

-Ordinal Interval Ratio
+Nominal Ordinal Interval Ratio

 Documentation